danvalencia/danvalencia.github.io/content/articles/implementing_sso_with_hybris.md

 <bean id="samlAuthenticationProvider" class="org.springframework.security.saml.SAMLAuthenticationProvider" />
 ```
 Contrasting these 2 configurations and after testing things out more than once I came to the following conclusions:

 * I needed to have a way to turn on/off `<security:http>` configurations based on a property.
-* I needed to be able to have 2 `authentication-provider`s: one for hybris auth and another one for SAML auth.
+* I needed to be able to have two `authentication-provider`s: one for hybris auth and another one for SAML auth.
 * Additionally our `authentication-manager` would need to
 choose the correct `authentication-provider` based on the same property.

-We were already using [Flip](https://github.com/tacitknowledge/flip) as a feature toggling framework, so it made sense to use this for switching SSO on and off.
+We were already using [Flip](https://github.com/tacitknowledge/flip) as a feature toggle framework, so it made sense to use this for switching SSO on and off as well.

 After a lot more investigation I found that one could add a reference to a [RequestMatcher](http://docs.spring.io/spring-security/site/docs/3.1.x/apidocs/org/springframework/security/web/util/RequestMatcher.html) to the `<security:http>` configuration.
 I could then use the RequestMatcher to enable or disable each one of the `<security:http>` configs.
 I created the following implementation of a RequestMatcher: